 - The following option is available for XML Mode:

-The WS-Policy tab is used to keep track of which policy the tool is using.
+The WS-Policy tab is used to keep track of which web services policy the tool is using.
 It also allows you to switch between policies and update the attached tools based on that policy.

-- Constrain to policies defined in WSDL: If this option is selected, you will be able to update policy configurations.
+- Enable the Constrain to policies defined in WSDL to enable controls for updating policy configurations.

-- Update policy configuration: Clicking this button will remove the current policy configuration and add the newly chosen policy configuration.
+- Click Update policy configuration to remove the current policy configuration and add the newly chosen policy configuration.